How to renew your Indian passport in the UK?

 Please note VFS no longer accept Credit Cards.

-If you want to apply for Tatkal service, you will have to pay an additional £110.
+If you want to apply for the Tatkal service, you will have to pay an additional £110.

 |Indian passport service||Fees|